-- our total consolidated liabilities divided by our total consolidated assets must not exceed 70% ("Consolidated Leverage Covenant").
-The total consolidated assets are based on the market value of our vessels and the book values of all other assets, on an adjusted basis as set out in the relevant guarantee; - the ratio of our aggregate debt to EBITDA must not at any time exceed 5.5:1 on a trailing 12 months' basis ("EBITDA Covenant"); - our net consolidated worth (total consolidated assets less total consolidated liabilities) ("Consolidated Net Worth Covenant") must not at any time be less than \$175.0 million or \$200.0 million, as the case may be, with the relevant bank; - payment of dividends is subject to no event of default having occurred; - maintenance of minimum free liquidity of \$500,000 is required on deposit with a relevant lender on a per vessel basis for four vessels; and - a minimum of 51% of its shares shall remain directly or indirectly beneficially owned by the Hajioannou family for the duration of the relevant credit facilities.
+- our total consolidated liabilities with the relevant bank divided by our total consolidated assets must not exceed 70% or 80% as the case may be ("Consolidated Leverage Covenant").
+The total consolidated assets are based on the market value of our vessels and the book values of all other assets, on an adjusted basis as set out in the relevant guarantee; - the ratio of our aggregate debt to EBITDA must not at any time exceed 5.5:1 on a trailing 12 months' basis ("EBITDA Covenant"); - our net consolidated worth (total consolidated assets less total consolidated liabilities) ("Consolidated Net Worth Covenant") must not at any time be less than \$150.0 million, \$175.0 million or \$200.0 million, as the case may be, with the relevant bank; - payment of dividends is subject to no event of default having occurred; - maintenance of minimum free liquidity of \$500,000 is required on deposit with a relevant lender on a per vessel basis for four vessels; and - a minimum of 51% of the Company's shares shall remain directly or indirectly beneficially owned by the Hajioannou family for the duration of the relevant credit facilities.

 We entered into supplemental agreements with our respective lenders on April 6, 2009, in relation to the loan facilities of Marathassa Shipping Corporation ("Marathassa"), Marinouki Shipping Corporation ("Marinouki"), Kerasies Shipping Corporation ("Kerasies") and Soffive Shipping Corporation ("Soffive"), and on March 31, 2009, in relation to the credit facilities of Efragel Shipping Corporation ("Efragel"), Avstes Shipping Corporation ("Avstes"), Pelea Shipping Ltd. ("Pelea"), Marindou Shipping Corporation ("Marindou"), Eniaprohi Shipping Corporation ("Eniaprohi") and Eniadefhi Shipping Corporation ("Eniadefhi").
+Among other things these supplemental agreements (i) eliminated the effects of certain defaults existing as of December 31, 2008 and (ii) confirmed that certain actions did not give rise to a default.